 Software documentation is that manual you get digitally as a short training course while subscribing to the services of software or a platform like document & knowledge management or for call centre ticketing & scripting.

-It is indeed a great step that you provide your agents with tools that help them perform their jobs easily and delivers better outputs instead of getting stuck up with trivial issues.
+It is indeed a great step that you are providing your agents with tools that help them in performing their jobs easily and delivers better outputs instead of getting stuck up with trivial issues.
 But do you think that is a complete step unless proper training is provided to get friendly with the same?

 An untrained service provided is a mirror reflection of throwing a sailor in high seas with all equipment and no support to use them.
 It is bound to make them drown and most people ashore shall not even be drawing slightest hints of the reason behind.